Components Overview#

 Size and responsivity#

 A few Parameters allow to control the size and responsivity of components, including height, width, min_height, min_width and sizing_mode.
-These will be explored in more details in one of the next guides.
+These will be explored in more detail in one of the next guides.

 margin#